Dexterlente/project/README.md

 ### models.py
 ##### There are three models contain in models.py
 ##### Namely
 ##### User - An extension of Django's AbstractUser model.
-Which stores author information which is publishing the website and could be edited for more comprehensive data in the future
+Which stores author information which is publishing the website and could be edited for more comprehensive data in the future.
+##### Article - the model which could be use to create an article structure and serialize to be an api for front end handling.
+##### Post - which almost the same model as an article but on an other part of the website which is on the cryptopedia tab on the nav bar.